justinrgarrard/world-of-naevis.net/docs/more/archetypes/index.md

 | **Fighter** | [Lionheart](fighter_lionheart) | [Warprince](fighter_warprince) |
 | **Rogue**   | [Delver](rogue_delver)         | [Knife Dancer](rogue_knife)    |
 | **Wizard**  | [Court Mage](wizard_court)     | [Tower Mage](wizard_tower)     |

+#### Reflavoring Archetypes

+Archetypes from outside the _Basic Rules_ may require customization for use in this setting.
+Some, like the Rune Knight, may involve too much magic for a low-fantasy setting.
+Others (such as Cleric domains) may provide spells that aren't included in the _Basic Rules_.

+If you would like to use an external archetype, work with your GM to modify it appropriately.